Skip to content

 Environment Variables

 These environment variables are read by the sensor process.
-For installed services, set them through your service manager (systemd unit, launchd plist, or the Windows service environment) so the running service inherits them.
+For installed services, set them through your service manager (systemd unit, launchd plist, or the Windows service environment) so the running service inherits them — see Setting Environment Variables for an Installed Service below for the per-platform procedure.

 Enrollment